YottaDB/YDBDoc/ProgGuide/langfeat.rst

 .. code-block:: bash

-   YDB>FOR p="1U.20A1"",""1U.20A",5N IF x?@p QUIT
+   YDB>FOR p="1U.20A1"",""1U.20A","5N" IF x?@p QUIT
    YDB>ELSE WRITE !,"Incorrect format" QUIT

-This example uses pattern code indirection to test x for either a name or a number.
+This example uses pattern code indirection to test x for either a five-digit number, or a name consisting of two comma separated pieces, each starting with an upper case letter and followed by up to twenty alphabetic characters.

 ++++++++++++++++++++++++
 Name Indirection